-Neutering also prevents the risk of testicular cancer in males and uteris infetcions and cancers in females.
+Neutering also prevents the risk of testicular cancer in males and uterus infections and cancers in females.
 Neutering eliminates urine marking and roaming in male cats.
-We promote neutering of pets and pay for the neutering of stray and shelter cats and dogs as well as rescued animals adopted by people with low income.
-This is one of our priority projects.
+We promote neutering of pets and pay for the neutering of stray and shelter cats and dogs, as well as rescued animals adopted by people with low income.

 The cost of neutering ranges from £20 to £100 (2,000 to 8,000 Roubles).
 The cost depends on whether the patient is a cat or a dog, male or female, and if female, whether she is already pregnant.
 We only work with tested and experienced vets and clinics, and on a discounted basis.